Diamond Energy GridCredits100

 With GridCredits100 we can initiate the purchase of your stored battery electricity and you will earn 100 cents/kWh* – helping you reduce your bill a bit more, just like a feed in credit!

-^Clicking on this button confirms you have read, understand and accept our GridCredits100 Terms.
+^Clicking on this button confirms you have read, understand and accept our GridCredits100 Terms and requirements.

 Existing customer and want to get on to GridCredits100?
-Just contact us.
+Just let us know.

 - Single phase meter – $295 (exclusive of GST)

 - Single phase + controlled load – $335 (exclusive of GST)